In the United States, approximately 380,000 patients per year are seen by emergency eye doctors. Over 33% are children requiring emergency eye care.

 5. Foreign objects stuck in the eye

-If your child is complaining that something is stuck in their eye, the first thing to do is to tell them not to rub it.
+If your child is complaining that something is stuck in their eye, the first thing to do is to tell them not to rub their eyes.
 Visually inspect their eyes and see if you find anything.
-If a foreign object is on the sclera, try flushing the eye with saline solution or clean water.
+If a foreign object is on the sclera, the white part of the eye, try flushing the eye with saline solution or clean water.

 If it looks like something is lodged in the eye or has penetrated the eyeball, do not try and remove it.
-Seek medical care immediately.
+Seek pediatric eye care immediately.

 When it comes to pediatric eye emergencies, remaining calm is important for both you and your child.